tiian/tiian.github.io/lixa/performances/performances.md

 # LIXA Performances

+### Abstract

+When it comes to Distributed Transactions, **performance matters**.
+Around the web dozens of articles *explain* that distributed transactions are *slow* and modern programming should *avoid* them.
+This is not the right place to have such a discussion, but the right place to answer the question *how much latency is introduced by using distributed transactions supported by LIXA*?

+You can look at the figures reported in this article to discover that using LIXA you can execute hundreds of transactions per second introducing few milliseconds of latency in your transactions.

+### Introduction

 LIXA provides a test tool that can be used to measure performances: lixat.
 All the measures reported in this section have been collected using a couple of VMs in Azure public cloud West Europe region.